 Silicone is an elastomer that remains stable, flexible, and non-reactive in extreme conditions, making it ideal for seals, gaskets, and O-rings.
 O-rings are molded products placed between two mechanical parts to create a tight seal for preventing fluid or gas leakage and keeping out contaminants.
 Choosing a silicone O-ring provides greater flexibility and performance for a wide variety of applications.
 With a range of properties and compositions available, you can easily customize your silicone O-rings for any implementation.
+This could include vulcanized or spliced o-rings as well.

 Silicone has an extensive range of uses due to its ability to withstand temperature extremes from -58° F to +450° F. Even in very low temperatures where many materials become brittle, silicone remains flexible.
 Silicone O-rings are extremely clean and do not retain or relay odors or taste, making them highly sought after for food, medical, and semiconductor applications.
 Some of the other useful properties of silicone include: